publiccodenet/about/activities/standard-maintainance/index.md

 # Maintainance of the Standard for Public Code

-The Foundation for Public Code and it's codebase stewards maintain the [Standard for Public Code](https://standard.publiccode.net).
+The Foundation for Public Code and its codebase stewards maintain the [Standard for Public Code](https://standard.publiccode.net).

 As a part of the we: